-There's Only One Way to Contract COVID-19 When Grocery Shopping, CDC Says
+There's One Main Way to Contract COVID-19 When Grocery Shopping, CDC Says

-Grocery shopping has become one of the most anxiety-inducing activities in our daily lives.
-From crowds that are sometimes impossible to avoid to concerns surrounding what we should and shouldn't be touching when we're outside of our home, the potential for contracting the coronavirus seems overwhelming.
-However, we can all breathe a collective sigh of relief, because the CDC is has provided clear, instructive safety guidelines that we can follow to ensure we're staying as safe as possible when we're out shopping.
+Grocery shopping, while a necessity, has become one of the most anxiety-inducing activities in our daily pandemic-filled lives.
+From crowds that are sometimes impossible to avoid to concerns surrounding what we should and shouldn't be touching, the potential for contracting the coronavirus seems overwhelming.
+However, we can all breathe a collective (masked) sigh of relief, because the CDC is has provided clear, instructive safety guidelines that we can follow to ensure we're staying as safe as possible when we're out shopping.

 As the CDC is learning more about the nature of COVID-19 and the way it spreads among the population, their guidelines on potential ways you could contract the disease and how to protect yourself are constantly being updated.
 To consolidate all of this information, the government agency put together a handy guide of tips to follow when grocery shopping so you can be aware of the main source of transmission and how to protect yourself.

 At the beginning of the pandemic, many of us were concerned about picking up coronavirus from food packaging.
 Staying away from others is one thing, but how are you supposed to protect yourself from the invisible virus that may virtually live on all kinds of objects you are coming into contact with?

 Fears grew when a study in The New England Journal of Medicine found that coronavirus could survive on certain surfaces for days.
 However, the study noted there is no conclusive evidence that people can get infected by the virus this way.

 However, now the CDC has stated that "the risk of [COVID-19] infection from food products, food packaging, or bags is thought to be low."
 (That being said, scientists will be looking further into how food and food packaging may contribute to the spread.)